 A harp player, seated on a good sturdy chair.
 Notice his well-muscled arms: this man is used to holding a heavy instrument and playing it for long periods.
 The statue dates from about 2700BC, well before the biblical period

 Bible Study Resource

 A shofar, the ‘trumpet’ that brought down the walls of Jericho

 Annoyingly, there are no images or carvings of musical instruments in Israel.
-So we have to rely on Egyptian, Assyrian and Aramean or Greek pictures and sculptures to get an idea of how they looked.
+So we have to rely on Egyptian, Assyrian and Aramean, Greek or Roman pictures and sculptures to get an idea of how they looked.